oroinc/documentation/user_guide/user_management_users.rst

 - Disable: Disables the user so they are no longer available to access the system

 - Enable: Enables the user to be able to access the system.
-In addition 'Auth status' may prevent the user login.
+In addition 'Auth status' may prevent the user from login.

 .. image:: ./img/user_management/reset_password.png